YTushaar/PCOS/README.md

 ## Docker Deployment

-- When , you wnated to deploy this app.
+- When , you wanted to deploy this app.
 Replace the file location in <kbd> app.py </kbd>.

 ```bash
 data = pd.read_csv("/app/dataset/cleaned_data.csv")